 For FOM projects that are no larger than 1 MW and that do not meet all of the other Fixed Fee eligibility criteria, the utility will still directly pay for any interconnection costs to streamline the interconnection process for these small FOM projects and then recover those costs based on standardized unit costs, which each utility already publishes annually.
 In addition to the Fixed Fee, the projects will pay fixed fees for required grid upgrades based on the published equipment unit costs.
 The Utility Pays approach will provide significant streamlining and price certainty by eliminating the complex and unnecessary processes associated with paying the utility to perform grid upgrades and then having to deed those same grid upgrades to the utility.
 This also avoids the need for an escrow account, which eliminates an additional bundle of complexities and costs.
-Importantly, Utility Pays streamlines processes for the utility side.
+Importantly, Utility Pays streamlines processes for the utilities too, thereby saving ratepayers from paying for unnecessary and wasteful bureaucracy on the utility side.